South Cambridgeshire Logo

 Books

 The Hate U Give by Angie Thomas, written in 2017, was heavily inspired by the Black Lives Matter movement.
 Starr Carter, a 16-year-old black girl, witnesses her childhood friend shot and killed by a white police officer.
-Her decision to speak up, as her murdered friend is portrayed as a drug dealer, brings tension from her majority-white private school friends, as well her majority-black neighbourhood.
-While not an easy read, the book brings up real problems in the legal system and media.
+Her decision to speak up, as the community portrays her murdered friend as a drug dealer, brings tension from her majority-white private school friends and her mainly Black neighbourhood.
+While not an easy read, the book brings up real legal and media problems.

-Queenie by Candice Carty-Williams is a 2019 debut novel about London-based Queenie Jenkins; Jamaican British and careening from one bad decision to another.
-After breaking up with her white boyfriend, and finding herself stuck in between her heritage and her white world of work, Queenie’s lovable and funny narration chronicles her attempts to find herself again.
+Queenie by Candice Carty-Williams is a 2019 debut novel about London-based Queenie Jenkins, a Jamaican-British woman careening from one wrong choice to another.
+Queenie's funny narration chronicles her life as she finds herself again after breaking up with her white boyfriend.
+She finds herself stuck between her heritage and her white world of work.

 My Sister the Serial Killer by Oyinkan Braithwaite isn’t a story for the faint-hearted.
-Taking place in Lagos, Nigeria, we follow Korede, the older sister to the beautiful Ayoola.
-It’s just that… Ayoola keeps killing her boyfriends, and Korede keeps having to clean it up.
+In Lagos, Nigeria, we follow Korede, the older sister of the beautiful Ayoola.
+Ayoola keeps killing her boyfriends, and Korede keeps having to clean it up.
 And now Ayoola’s got her sights set on Korede’s crush.
-Comedic, dark and a thrilling portrait of family dynamics, this is one to read in one go.
+A comedic, dark, and thrilling portrait of family dynamics, this is one to binge-read.

 TV and Film

-Black Panther (2018) is a Marvel superhero film, and one of the late Chadwick Boseman’s biggest roles.
-Prince of the hidden African country Wakanda, T’Challa is challenged for the throne when his father dies by the villain Killmonger.
-With a star-studded cast and even bigger budget, it’s become the ninth-highest-grossing film of all time.
+• Black Panther (2018) is a Marvel superhero film and one of the late Chadwick Boseman’s biggest roles.
+Prince of Wakanda, T’Challa, confronts villain Killmonger, who challenges T'Challa for the throne after his father dies.
+With a star-studded cast and massive budget, it’s become among the highest-grossing movies ever.

 Contact Details